Publications

 CONCLUSION AND RELEVANCE: In this systematic review of 200 studies that explicitly aimed to emulate a target trial, reporting of how the target trial was emulated was inconsistent.
 A reporting guideline for studies explicitly aiming to emulate a target trial may improve the reporting of the target trial protocols and other aspects of these emulation attempts.

 Hirai, Taishi, Aaron Grantham, David E Kandzari, William Ballard, Morris Brown, Keith B Allen, Ajay J Kirtane, et al. (2023) 2023.
-“Percutaneous Ventricular Assist Device for Higher-Risk Percutaneous Coronary Intervention in Surgically Ineligible Patients: Indications and Outcomes from the OPTIMUM Study”.
+“Percutaneous Ventricular Assist Device for Higher-Risk Percutaneous Coronary Intervention in Surgically Ineligible Patients: Indications and Outcomes from the OPTIMUM Study.”.
 Catheterization and Cardiovascular Interventions : Official Journal of the Society for Cardiac Angiography & Interventions 102 (5): 814-22. https://doi.org/10.1002/ccd.30834.

 BACKGROUND: Indications and outcomes for percutaneous ventricular assist device (pVAD) use in surgically ineligible patients undergoing percutaneous coronary intervention (PCI) remain poorly characterized.